SathwikPerla/ScrollStamp/README.md

 </p>

 <p align="center">
-  Made with ❤️ by Sathwik Perla for the AI chat community
+  Made by Sathwik Perla for the AI chat community
 </p>